-With a transparent protocol, an identity owner could stake his identity into identity pools and get regular rewards while still having their data and real world identity protected.
-In other words by staking your identity and data, you make your data available anonymously to be queried and mined by an app or service.
+With a transparent protocol, an identity owner could stake his identity into identity pools and get regular rewards while still having their data and real-world identity protected.
+In other words, by staking your identity and data, you make your data available anonymously to be queried and mined by an app or service.
 This means that your data can be monetised for your benefit as well as for the DApp that is mining the data through permissioned data queries.

-The decentralization of Litentry includes following aspects:
+The decentralization of Litentry includes the following aspects:

-It is a generalized concept of identity, not only includes the identity of a person, but also the identity of anything tht could generate claims like an IoT device.
+It is a generalized concept of identity, it not only includes the identity of a person, but also the identity of anything that could generate claims like an IoT device.
 A person could own multiple identities, for example:

-The authorization token is a cryptographic proof that the holder of the token has permission to read and/or write external data for the related identity.
+The authorization token is cryptographic proof that the holder of the token has permission to read and/or write external data for the related identity.
 This is similar to an authorisation token that would give permission to do a transaction from your crypto wallet.